I'm a Jesus-follower, culture-crosser, and teacher who makes sense of experiences by writing them down.

 As a result of this and years of living among immigrants in the United States, I wrote Loving the Stranger: Welcoming Immigrants in the Name of Jesus.
 It's meant to be a jumpstart guide for individuals churches, and organizations who want to reach out to internationals but aren't sure how to get started.

 I started Loving the Stranger Blog in 2017 to continue the conversation, with the goal of "helping you build intercultural harmony one friendship at a time."

 After living for years in Ethiopia as a "stranger" and being welcomed graciously and generously, I am currently researching how Nonwestern practices of hospitality can revitalize the Western church's fellowship and outreach.

-I'm married to a wonderful Ethiopian man and fellow researcher named Abeneazer Urga, and we have a five year old son and a one year old daughter.
+I'm married to a wonderful Ethiopian man and fellow researcher named Abeneazer Urga, and we have a six year old son and a two year old daughter.